[Dshield] RE:Question about Klez

 check their PC out thoroughly.

 Remember that Klez often fakes the sender's address.
-The "Return-to"
+The "Return-to" field

 in the message header often indicates the true source.